JCassarino/Survive-The-Semester/README.md

 # Survive the Semester🎓🐾

-**Survive the Semester** is a fast-paced, single-player arcade-style game created with Processing.
+**Survive the Semester** is a single-player arcade-style game created with Processing.
 You take on the role of True Grit, the UMBC mascot, as you navigate the challenges of your first semester!

 ## 🎮 Gameplay Overview